• OVERVIEW

 • The program faculty reserves the right to interview and accept qualified students at any time after the application deadline.

-• The format of interviews (in-person or virtual) is at the discretion and to be determined by the program admissions committee annually.
+• The format of interviews (in-person or virtual) is at the discretion and will be determined by the program admissions committee annually.

 SEMESTER 1